 What are we growing?

 The farm is focused on growing any and all kinds of vegetables.
-There's also a few flowers thrown in for fun.
+We're also ramping up our flower collection.

 What happens to the produce?

 Lots of different things.
-Much of the produce is donated to the West Ward Veggie Stand project and to the Friday Food Pantry at The Neighborhood Center.
+Much of the produce is donated to the West Ward Veggie Stand/Vegetables in Community project and to the Friday Food Pantry at The Neighborhood Center.
 Produce is also available at seasonal markets and to the volunteers who staff the farm.

 Who runs the farm?

-The farm is staffed by local volunteers, who volunteer anywhere from once a month to multiple times a week.
+Mark Reid is the current farm manager (thanks Mark!).
+Several interns from Lafayette College are instrumental in keeping the garden running.
+The farm is also staffed by local volunteers, who volunteer anywhere from once a month to multiple times a week.
 We have volunteers of all ages.
-Mark Reid is the current farm manager (thanks Mark!).
-Several interns from Lafayette College also help keep the garden running.
+We have even had larger volunteer groups come in from out of state.
 Please contact us if you are interested in participating.